Arts and EntertainmentArts and Entertainment anaheimer Sun, 03/21/2010 - 12:28

-If you decide to go, make sue to make use of the audio tour.
-Each display has a number you can enter in the device – which will give a recorded description if the item.
+If you decide to go, make sure to make use of the audio tour.
+Each display has a number you can enter into the device – which will give a recorded description of the item.

 The museum is located inside the Garden Walk center in Anaheim.
 The Garden Walk is home to dining places like PF Chang and Cheesecake Factory and entertainment places like Bowlmor Lanes (Bowling) and Billy Beez fun center.
 More about the Garden Walk in a separate article.400 West Disney Way

 Anaheim, CA 92802